datawowio/datawow-ruby/README.md

 ---

-## Dynamically object with many token
+## Dynamically token setting

 If you have many projects to work with.
-It's not proper to use above example to call our service.
-If you would like to create an object and change a token ([How to setting token]) dynamically, We perfer to use like above example
+It's not proper to use above example to call our services.
+If you would like to create an object and change a token dynamically, We perfer to use these example

 ```ruby
 Datawow::[class].new('_token').create({data: "image URL"})